Note No. 2 Material accounting policies

 2.3.2 Rendering of services

-Revenue from rendering services is recognised under IND AS 115, based on the performance obligations and the ascribed transaction price.
-The outcome of a transaction can be estimated reliably when all the following conditions are satisfied:
+Revenue from rendering services is recognised in accordance with the performance obligations and the allocated transaction price.
+The outcome of a transaction is considered reliably measurable when all of the following conditions are satisfied:

-the amount of revenue can be measured reliably based on the contract with customer;
+The amount of revenue can be measured reliably;

 2.3.3 Recognition of revenue from sale of land and development rights